Prenuptial Agreements

 In order to create an enforceable and valid prenup, there are several legal formalities.

-Disclose fully their finances (including any assets and debts), and
+• Both parties must fully disclose their finances (including any assets and debts), and

-The final form of the agreement must be in the hands of each party at least 7 days prior to signing the document.
+• The final form of the agreement must be provided to each party at least 7 days before signing the document.

 How much does a prenup cost?